bigtreetech/docs/docs/Panda_Cooler_A1.md

         <img src=img/PandaCoolerA1/en/wifi_connect.jpg width="300"/>

-        tap Connect, and the interface will switch to the WiFi connection page, showing `Connecting to WiFi`.
+        Tap Connect, and the interface will switch to the WiFi connection page, showing `Connecting to WiFi`.

         <img src=img/PandaCoolerA1/en/wifi_connecting.jpg width="300"/>

-        Wait a moment, and a WiFi connection status pop-up will appear.
+        After a moment, a pop-up will appear to confirm the WiFi connection status

         Connection Failed: